stormpath/stormpath-spring-boot-fun-with-custom-data-sample/README.md

 It's not meant to have tons of data.
 It should be very responsive with a couple of hundred books.
 It may start to become less responsive if you have thousands of books.
 Maybe I'll do a little stress testing to see how it performs with a ridiculous number of books.
 I'll keep you posted.

+## Known Issues

+1. Spring Security only loads Granted Authorities (Stormpath Groups, in this case) when you log in.
+So, when you add yourself to the User Group, Spring Security does not know that you are in the Group.

+    The workaround is that as soon as you are added to the Stormpath User Group, the app logs you out and forces you to log in again.

+2. There's an issue with Spring Security and creating a new Account when email verification is turned off.

+     You can define Account Registration & Verification workflows in the Directory attached to your Stormpath Application.

+     One of these workflows is Verification Email.
+That is, when a user creates an Account for your application, they will get an email with a link in it to verify their Account.
+By default, this is turned off.

+     Under these conditions, when you create an Account, you are immediately logged in to the Application.
+Only, the Stormpath Spring Security integration is not properly handling that login event, so it doesn't know you've authenticated.

+     The workaround is to enable the Verification Email in the Stormpath Admin Console for the Directory associated with your Application.

+Both of these issues will be addressed in a upcoming release and this README will be updated then.